phymalidoust/cpp-account-managment/README.md

 # Account managment system

-This system allows the user to create a user account and later modify personal and credit information.
+This system allows users to create user accounts and later modify personal and credit information.
 A menu list appears with multiple options.
-The user can choose what to do when the main menu pops up.
+The users can choose what to do when the main menu pops up.
-The options are as follows:
+The available options are:
 - [x]  **01** OPEN NEW ACCOUNT
 - [x]  **02** BALANCE ENQUIRY
 - [x]  **03** DEPOSIT AMOUNT